-FORM 10-Q QUARTERLY REPORT PURSUA 934 NT TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF F or the quarterly period ended Ma rch 31, 2021 or TRANSITION REPORT PURSUA 934 NT TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF F or the transition period from to Commission File Number 1-15288 NETWO RK-1 TECHNOLOGIE S, INC. (Ex act name of registrant as specified in its charter) 44 202-204 (State Delaware e or other jurisdiction of ' poration or organization) Identification No.) 445 1 Park Avenue, Suite 912 ew York, New York 10022 (Address o of principal executive offices) (Zip Code) 212-829-5770 (Registrant's Telephone Number) Securit ies registered pursuant to Section 12(b) of the A et: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value e \$0.01 per share NTIP NYSE American months (or for such shorter pedays.
-Yes \boxtimes No \square the registrant has submitted el required to file such reports), and (2) has be the Securities Exchange Act of 1934 during the preceding 12 teen subject to such filing requirements for the past 90 d to be submitted pursuant to Rule 405 of Regulation S-T 1 / 2 1 0 filer, or a smaller reporting company.
-See the definitions of company" in Rule 12b-2 of the Exchange Act. , 2- 2- 2

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+FORM 10-Q

+(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2021

+or

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 1-15288

+NETWORK 1 TECHNOLOGIES, INC.

+(Exact name of registrant as specified in its charter)

+Delaware 11-3027591 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 445 Park Avenue, Suite 912

+445 Park Avenue, Suite 91 New York, New York

+(Address of principal executive offices)

+10022 (Zip Code)

+(Registrant's Telephone Number)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share NTIP NYSE American

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\Box$

+Non-accelerated filer $\Box$